 We face significant challenges in order to achieve profitability.
 There can be no assurance that we will be able to maintain adequate liquidity or achieve long-term viability.
 Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to establish profitable operations or raise capital, as needed, through public or private debt or equity financing, or other sources of financing to fund operations.
-The disruption of the capital markets and the continued decline in economic conditions could negatively impact our ability to achieve profitability or raise additional capital when needed and, accordingly, we are pursuing a streamlined operating plan.
-We believe that our existing cash balance, combined with working capital, will be sufficient to enable us to meet our planned expenditures under our streamlined operating plan through the next twelve months.
-Our streamlined operating plan could include, among other cost cutting measures, reductions in marketing and capital expenditures, delaying new hires and being more selective in inventory purchases.
+The disruption of the capital markets and the continued decline in economic conditions could negatively impact our ability to achieve profitability or raise additional capital when needed.
+We believe that our existing cash balance, combined with working capital, will be sufficient to enable us to meet our planned expenditures through the next twelve months.
+Our operating plan could include, among other cost cutting measures, reductions in marketing and capital expenditures, delaying new hires and being more selective in inventory purchases.
 However, in order to optimize the growth of our business, we may need to seek to raise additional debt or equity financing.
 There can be no assurance that we will be able to identify a source of such financing, or that such financing will be available on terms acceptable to us, if at all.
 Moreover, should the opportunity to raise additional capital arise, any additional debt or equity financing could result in significant dilution of the existing holders of common stock.

-If demand for our new Array brand of LED light bulbs in the general lighting market fails to emerge or we fail in the execution of the manufacture or distribution of our Array product line, we may not be able to carry out our long-term business strategy.
+If demand for our Array brand of LED light bulbs in the general lighting market fails to emerge or we fail in the execution of the manufacture or distribution of our Array product line, we may not be able to carry out our long-term business strategy.

-Our long-term business strategy includes the penetration of the general lighting market with our new Array brand of white light LED light bulbs.
+Our long-term business strategy includes the penetration of the general lighting market with our Array brand of white light LED light bulbs.
 We have devoted, and intend to continue to devote, substantial resources to the development of our Array product line and technologies suitable for use in the general lighting market.
 If demand for these products and technologies in the general lighting market does not develop and we do not receive sufficient revenue to offset these expenditures, our profitability would be harmed and our ability to carry out our long-term business strategy would be adversely affected.

-We outsource all of the production of our new Array brand of products.
-We depend on two contract manufacturers to produce our Array product line at plants located in Mexico and Minnesota.
+We outsource all of the production of our Array brand of products.
+We depend on three contract manufacturers to produce our Array product line at plants located in Mexico, China and Minnesota.
 Maintaining an adequate supply to meet demand for our Array products depends on our ability to execute on our production plan.
-We began producing and shipping small quantities of our Array products in the fourth quarter of 2008.
-In anticipation of increasing sales, we increased production of our Array products significantly in the fourth quarter of 2009.
+In anticipation of increasing sales, we increased production of our Array products significantly in the fourth quarter of 2009 and the first two quarters of 2010.
 We cannot be sure that we will meet our production schedule or that sales will meet our expectations.
 Any significant problems in the production process, including the operations of our contractors' manufacturing facilities, could result in cancellation of shipments, loss of product in the process of being manufactured, or unplanned increases in production costs, any of which could have a material adverse affect on our business.
 In addition, there are inherent uncertainties associated with forecasting future demand for our new Array brand of products, and as a consequence, we may have inadequate capacity to meet actual demand.
-Alternatively, we may have an excess of available capacity, which could lead to excess capacity charges, resulting in an increase in our cost of sales.
+Alternatively, we may have an excess of inventory and available capacity, which could lead to charges and an increase in our cost of sales.

-If our advanced lighting systems do not gain wider market acceptance, prospects for our growth and profitability may be limited.
+If our advanced lighting products do not gain wider market acceptance, prospects for our growth and profitability may be limited.